Quentin-bp/WebScrappingProject/README.md

 How to use it :

-You have to have the following library installed :
+You need to have the following library installed :

 For the use of the env file :```pip install python-decouple```